This post may contain affiliate links, please read my full disclosure policy for more details.

 – place eyes between rounds R20 and R21

-– first eye – count 8 stitches from your marker at the start of R20 and place the eye between ST8 and ST9
+– first eye – count 8 stitches from your stitch marker at the start of R20 and place the eye between ST8 and ST9

-– second eye – count 30 stitches from your marker at the start of R20 and place the eye between ST30 and ST31
+– second eye – count 30 stitches from your stitch marker at the start of R20 and place the eye between ST30 and ST31

 – it helps to use pins with large heads to first mark the spots where the eyes will be placed – you can make a decision whether you are happy with the placement and if it looks symmetrical before you insert the safety eyes; the safety eyes usually make a large hole in between the stitches so it is not recommended to change the placement of the eyes once they are in (Pic H1)